TanishSharrma/personal/GSoc_Proposal_Draft_Tanish.md

 ### Phase 3 : July 26th - August 19th

-    - Introducing Machine Learning models (mainly related to Mathematics and Statistcis) to the CuPy library and ensure its stability.
+    - Introducing Machine Learning models (mainly related to Mathematics and Statistics) to the CuPy library and ensure its stability.

-    - Developing Regression analysis tools (for Linear, Bivatriate and Multivariate analysis)
+    - Developing Regression analysis tools (for Linear, Bivariate and Multivariate analysis)

-    - Providing tools for the development of Linear Models (Y = A0 + A1X1 + A2X2 + A3X3 + … + ANXN + e) and determining the BLUE (Best Linear Unbiast Estimator for both non- full rank and full rank cases)
+    - Providing tools for the development of Linear Models (Y = A0 + A1X1 + A2X2 + A3X3 + … + ANXN + e) and determining the BLUE (Best Linear Unbiased Estimator for both non- full rank and full rank cases)

     - Calculation of ANOVA Tables and determining of Confidence Interval / Limits for the provided data.